-This statement is made to pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes CH & Co Catering Group Limited's slavery and human trafficking statement for the financial year ending 31st December 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes CH & Co Catering Group Limited's slavery and human trafficking statement for the financial year ending 31st December 2018.

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our buisness.
-Our modern Slavery policy (publically available on the company website and available to employees on the intranet and the employee handbook) reflects our commitment to acting ethically and with integrity in all our business relationships and to implement and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chain or within our business.
+We are committed to ensuring that there is no slavery or human trafficking in our supply chain or in any part of our business.
+Our Modern Slavery policy (publicly available on the company website and available to employees on the intranet and the employee handbook) reflects our commitment to acting ethically and with integrity in all our business relationships and to implement and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chain or within our business.

 To ensure all those in our supply chain comply with our values we have in place a supply chain compliance programme.
-This consists of structured contractual documentation (requiring suppliers to commit to complying with all relevant laws and regulations relating to the modern slavery and human trafficking) and a cyclical checking programme to ensure that all partiies uphold their commitments in line with our values.
+This consists of structured contractual documentation (requiring suppliers to commit to complying with all relevant laws and regulations, including those relating to modern slavery and human trafficking) and a cyclical checking programme to ensure all parties uphold their commitments in line with our values.

-As part of our initiative to identify and mitigate risk, we engaged a third party specialist to assess our suppliers' policies and due dilligence in relation to slavery and human trafficking within their supply chain.
-This exercise has confirmed our suppliers are compliant with the requirements of the Act as they apply to the size of each suppliers' business.
+Last year we engaged a third party to complete a due diligence piece to assess our whole supply chain and to review suppliers' policies and processes.
+We are reviewing those results and taking the necessary steps to identify any residual risk and engage with such suppliers who require further diligence in relation to their slavery and human trafficking risks within their supply chain.
+This exercise will ensure our suppliers are compliant with the requirements of the Act as they apply to the size of each suppliers' business.